heyshouzi/go2-visualnav-transformer/README.md

 This command opens up 3 windows:
 1. `roscore`
 2. `python create_topomap.py —dt 1 —dir <topomap_dir>`: This command creates a directory in `/vint_release/deployment/topomaps/images` and saves an image as a node in the map every second the bag is played.
-3. `rosbag play -r 1.5 <bag_filename>`: This command plays the rosbag at x5 speed, so the python script is actually recording nodes 1.5 seconds apart.
+3. `rosbag play -r 1.5 <bag_ddfilename>`: This command plays the rosbag at x5 speed, so the python script is actually recording nodes 1.5 seconds apart.
 The `<bag_filename>` should be the entire bag name with the .bag extension.
 You can change this value in the `make_topomap.sh` file.
 The command does not run until you hit Enter, which you should only do once the python script gives its waiting message.
 Once you play the bag, move to the screen where the python script is running so you can kill it when the rosbag stops playing.

 When the bag stops playing, kill the tmux session.